halvards/vagrant-vm/maptiles-centos64/README.md

 - Ensure you have at least Ansible 1.8 installed on your host `brew update && brew install ansible`.
 - Ensure you have at least Vagrant 1.7 installed on your host https://www.vagrantup.com/downloads.html.
-- Install the [vagrant-cachier plugin](https://github.com/fgrehm/vagrant-cachier) to save download time while developing `vagrant plugin install vagrant-cachier`.
+- Optional: Install the [vagrant-cachier plugin](https://github.com/fgrehm/vagrant-cachier) to save download time while developing `vagrant plugin install vagrant-cachier`.
-- Install the [vagrant-vbox-snapshot](https://github.com/dergachev/vagrant-vbox-snapshot) plugin so you can `vagrant snapshot take` and `vagrant snapshot back`.
+- Optional: Install the [vagrant-vbox-snapshot](https://github.com/dergachev/vagrant-vbox-snapshot) plugin so you can `vagrant snapshot take` and `vagrant snapshot back`.

+This process only works for Mac or Linux hosts.
+If you want to use this on a Windows host, the Vagrantfile must be modified.
+See `nodejs-ubuntu64/Vagrantfile` for an example of how to achieve this.

 ## Map tile server build steps